Trials and Errors in Academic Streetwear

 We embrace transformative ideas and concepts, and anyone can, in principle, share this standpoint with us.

-Our first designs are the outcome of balancing themes that are common – that is, themes familiar to everyone – to attract our audience, with ones that are more exclusive.
+Our first designs are the outcome of a balancing act between themes that are too common to attract our audience and ones that are too exclusive.

 While Foucault, Latour, and Piketty are surely well-known figures among academics, they still aren’t household names for a regular guy!

 Now, so far so good, isn’t it?
 One problem, though, as one of our fans pointed out, is the fact that the group who have both an academic education AND a keen interest in the movers and shakers in their particular fields might be quite narrow.